-Let’s say you are traveling in Lisbon but you don’t have the time or the patience or the budget to go hunting for authentic Portuguese products.
-Or you just returned from your trip to Lisbon and are just reading this and thinking “damn it, Sandra, why didn’t you write this blog post while I was there?” (fair enough, but if you were one of my newsletter subscribers by now, you’d know what blog posts are coming next month and that my email inbox is always open to requests from subscribers *smile emoticon*)
+Let’s say you are traveling in Lisbon, but you don’t have the time, patience, or budget to go hunting for authentic Portuguese products.
+Or you just returned from your trip to Lisbon and are just reading this and thinking, “damn it, Sandra, why didn’t you write this blog post while I was there?”

 I’ll be honest with you.
 I’d buy the world if I could get it all in the shape of surprise subscription boxes.
 Seriously.
 But I would settle for Portugal in a box for the time being.

 Tuga Box manages to put the best of Portugal in a surprise box every month.
-If you’re not sure you want to commit to receiving pieces of a country in your mailbox every month, give it a try for one month and subscribe the 1 Just to Try Out Plan.
+If you’re not sure you want to commit to receiving pieces of a country in your mailbox every month, give it a try for one month and subscribe to the “1 Just to Try Out Plan.”